ivaandrey/portfolio/pages/optometry_project/optometry.md

 </div>

 Here’s a detailed breakdown of each step in the lens size calculation process:

 1. **Face Detection** - Detect the face in the input image using a deep learning-based face detector.
 A custom-trained YOLOv5 network is utilized for this task.

 2. **Face Landmark Detection** - Identify key facial landmarks (e.g., eyes, nose, mouth, and face contour) using a landmark detection model.
-Extract precise positions of the eyes and nose bridge, which are crucial for subsequent steps.
+We train a multi-branch regression model to accurately estimate face landmarks

 3. **Glasses Region Extraction** - Using eyes and nose landmarks define the crop of the glasses.

-Segment the glasses frame from the face using edge detection, color segmentation, or a trained segmentation model.

-Glasses Symmetry Line Calculation

-Identify the midpoint of the glasses frame to determine the symmetry axis.

-This step helps in aligning the frame and ensuring accurate size estimation.

-Pupil Center Calculation

-Detect the pupils using a combination of intensity-based methods, Hough Transform, or deep learning-based eye tracking models.
+4. **Glasses Symmetry Line Calculation** - Determine the position of the glasses' symmetry line using classical computer vision techniques.
+This involves processing the gradient image and applying a correlation-based method.

-Accurately localizing the pupils is essential for measuring interpupillary distance (IPD) and fitting height.
+5. **Iris Center Calculation** - Detect the iris centers using a trained regression model for iris landmark estimation.
+Accurately localizing the centers is essential for measuring interpupillary distance (IPD) and fitting height.

-Monocular Pupillary Distance (MonoPD) Calculation

-Compute the distance from each pupil center to the symmetry line of the glasses.
+6. **Monocular Pupillary Distance (MonoPD) Calculation** - Compute the distance from each iris center to the symmetry line of the glasses.
 This measurement is used for personalized lens fitting and prescription accuracy.

-Glasses Lens Segmentation

-Segment the lens region within the glasses frame using classical image processing techniques (e.g., thresholding, contour detection) or deep learning-based segmentation (e.g., U-Net, DeepLabV3).

-Extract lens boundaries for precise size estimation.
+7. **Glasses Lens Segmentation** - Segment the lens region within the glasses frame using a trained segmentation network based on the YOLACT architecture.
+Extract lens contours to enable precise size estimation.

-Lens Size and Fitting Height Calculation

-Measure the lens dimensions (width and height) in pixels and convert them to real-world units using a known reference (e.g., standard IPD or frame dimensions).
+8. **Lens Size and Fitting Height Calculation** - Measure the lens dimensions (width and height) in pixels based on the extracted lens contours.

-Calculate the fitting height, which is the vertical distance from the pupil center to the bottom of the lens.
+9. **Calculate the Fitting Height (FH)** - Compute the vertical distance from the iris center to the bottom of the lens.

-Ensure measurements align with optical standards for accurate prescription fitting.
+10. **Pixel-to-Millimeter Conversion** - Convert all measured values from pixels to millimeters using a predefined scaling factor or depth information from a depth image.